 For registration at the University in the first semester, you must attend the New Student Orientation.
 At which, you will be provided with your registration and advising form.
 Following orientation, a faculty member from your technical area will advise you concerning the courses in which you should enroll.
 Some technical areas have a set of core courses that you must take in your degree program.
-You will then proceed to the Graduate Program Office (ETC 2.146D) to turn in your registration and advising form.
+You will then turn in your registration and advising form to the Graduate Office.
 Your advising bar will be removed upon receipt of the completed form, so that you may register online.